arcsecond-io/cli/docs/index.md

 actionLink: /install/
 features:
   - title: Command-Line
-    details: All the public and private Arcsecond.io resources (objects, exoplanets, datasets...) right into your Terminal.
+    details: All the public and private Arcsecond.io resources right into your Terminal.
   - title: Python Module
     details: All the Arcsecond.io resources inside your Python code!
 Easily plan observations with your own custom rules.
 footer: MIT Licensed | Copyright © 2018-present Arcsecond.io (F52 Tech).